Mastery Module 10 · Planning & Orchestration

 8. Order history (needs auth + checkout)

 Each step has clear dependencies.
-Don’t try to build step 6 before step 3 works.
+Do not try to build step 6 before step 3 works.

 Chunk sizing

 How big should each chunk be?
-Here’s a guide:
+Here is a guide:

 Chunk sizeExampleWhen to use